KernelGamut32/intro-to-typescript-public/labs/lab10/README.md

 # Introduction to TypeScript - Lab 10

-Execute the exercises at https://www.learningtypescript.com/generics/ including:
+Execute the exercises at https://www.learningtypescript.com/declaration-files/ including:

-## Hidash
+## Global Travels

-* Step #1: Unique
+* Step #1: Passport Declarations
-* Step #2: Zip
+* Step #2: Unexpected Methods
-* Step #3: Pick
-* Step #4: Pick Many

-## Treasure Hunter
+## Type Illusions

-GitHub repository defined for the exercises (https://github.com/LearningTypeScript/projects/tree/main/projects/generics) contains the solutions as well.
+GitHub repository defined for the exercises (https://github.com/LearningTypeScript/projects/tree/main/projects/declaration-files) contains the solutions as well.
 I would recommend forking the top-level repository and cloning from the fork rather than cloning directly.